mlange-42/modo/docs/docs/src/guide/features/doctests.md

 ## Tested blocks

 Code block attributes are used to identify code blocks to be tested.
-Any block that should be included in the tests needs a name:
+Any block that should be included in the tests needs a `doctest` identifier:

 ````{class="no-wrap"}
 ```mojo {doctest="mytest"}